tamarakaufler/grpc-publication-manager/README.md

 An implementation of a system, publication-manager, through which authors can have their books published.
 The microservice architecture was chosen for the project.
-There are three microservices.
-Each one persists data in a database.
+There will be three microservices.
+Each one persisting data in a database.
 Development and deployment takes advantage of containerization (Docker).

-The system is a bit contrived, with the main purpose of examining and showing how certain features (using JWT) and tasks (bootstapping databases, running several microservices locally) can be implemented.
+The system is a bit contrived, with the main purpose of examining and showing how certain features (using JWT etc) and tasks (bootstapping databases, running several microservices locally etc) can be implemented.

 WIP